zztalker/imunify360-doc/docs/hosting_panels_specific_settin/README.md

-# Hosting Panels Firewall Rulsets Specific Settings
+# Hosting Panels Firewall Rulesets Specific Settings

 This section includes specific settings for each hosting panel that Imunify360 supports.
 It is important to follow these instructions to setup Imunify360 plugin properly.